shiltemann/recipes/README.md

 Log in to [GitHub](https://github.com) and go to the [recipes repository](https://github.com/shiltemann/recipes)

-**Upload pictures**
-Go to `images/recipes/` and click "Upload Files".
-Upload your photo(s) and remember the name you gave it.

 **Add recipe**
-Go to `_posts`/ and click on "New File".
+Go to `recipes` and click on "New File".
 Make sure the name is in the format `YYYY-MM-DD-dishname.md`.
 You can copy the file `2222-01-01-example.md` to get started and just change it for your recipe.

+**Upload pictures**
+Go to `recipes/images` and click "Upload Files".
+Upload your photo(s) and remember the name you gave it.

 ### Via computer